 Theories of development describe ways in which children’s learning and development are shaped: people, symbols and objects within their environments, and the environment itself, all contribute.
 Those people with whom children have the most face-to-face contact are highly influential, but it is important to remember that this influence is a two-way street.
 Children are individuals and active participants in relationships, communities and societies.
 They contribute personal capabilities, perceptions and insights to the learning process.
 Early childhood educators and primary caregivers need to be aware of how much children hear and see, and to help children understand the nature of protests including their causes and consequences.
 An important first step may be inviting children to share their knowledge of events.
 This gives adults a window into children’s perceptions of what has taken place, supports the child’s right to be heard and is the first step to responding effectively to (mis)perceptions of societal events.

 When early childhood educators are attuned to children, and alert to children’s communication of their sense of identity, connectedness, wellbeing and learning, we are equipped to “identify children who may need additional support…providing that support or assisting Certificate 3 in Early Childhood Education and Care families to access specialist help” (EYLF, 2009, p.
 19).
-This highlights the importance of trusting relationships between families and educators – it may emerge that primary caregivers are themselves in need of support.
-This process also sets up opportunities for conversations with children about appropriate conflict resolution strategies, caring for self and for others, and the rights and responsibilities associated with community membership and citizenship.
+This highlights the importance of trusting relationships between families and educators – it may emerge that primary caregivers are themselves in need of support. start now diploma This process also sets up opportunities for conversations with children about appropriate conflict resolution strategies, caring for self and for others, and the rights and responsibilities associated with community membership and citizenship.

 Difficulties are a part of everyone’s life.
 How we respond to them enhances or undermines our coping skills and resilience.